wa-img

 Because we are an EIAC accredited certification body, our audits follow ISO/IEC 17021 guidelines.
 This ensures impartial, consistent, and credible certification decisions.

-Why Accreditation & Independence Matter
+Why Accreditation & Independence Matter?

 When pursuing ISO 14001 Certification in UAE, the credibility of your certificate hinges on the accreditation and independence of the certification body.
-A non accredited “certification” may be dismissed in tenders or by clients.
+A non-accredited “certification” may be dismissed in tenders or by clients.

 EIAC accreditation indicates that the certification body is governed by oversight, auditor competence, consistent audit procedures, and impartial decision making.
 Verify that ISO 14001 is explicitly included in the ISO certification body’s accreditation scope.